Unconditional Love vs Being a Doormat - Where to Draw the Line?

-Sadhguru and former Miss India and Bollywood actress Juhi Chawla discuss unconditional love, devotion, and whether one might end up becoming a doormat in such a situation.
+Former Miss India and Hindi movie actress, Juhi Chawla asks Sadhguru about unconditional love, devotion, whether one might end up becoming a doormat and where does one draw the line?

 Similarly, we have arrangements to fulfill our physical, emotional, and economic needs in a more aesthetic manner.
 I’m not saying this is right or wrong – this is a fact of life.
 For domestic purposes – for two people to live together, to fulfill their needs, to produce children, to raise them, a domestic level of love is enough.
 Not many people are capable or ready to have a kind of love affair that will make two lives into one and bring them to an ultimate union.